iam28th/SDE/README.md

 ## Goals and objectives
 The aim of this project was to apply Itô's stochastic differential equations (SDEs) theory for the particular problem from population biology and to compare a stochastic competition model model with a deterministic one.
 In order to gain better understanding of this theory, several problems were covered:
-1. Stochastic process modelling
+1. Stochastic process modelling.
-2. Itô's stochastic integral modelling and approximate calculation of its expectations
+2. Itô's stochastic integral modelling and approximate calculation of its expectations.
-3. Obtaining numerical solutions to stochastic differential equation (SDE) using Monte-Carlo simulation
+3. Obtaining numerical solutions to stochastic differential equation (SDE) using Monte-Carlo simulation.

 ## Methods
 ### Itô's lemma